Head in the cloud: Flight Simulator 's cutting-edge tech, today and tomorrow

 That doesn't mean artists would become obsolete, however.
 To Neumann, offloading more mundane environmental art duties would free up artists to focus on, say, a unique handmade castle in a fantasy game.

 He also has larger aspirations when it comes to using Azure to accomplish the "digital twinning" of Earth.
-Neumann, who used to work on Zoo Tycoon, said while there are some animals in Flight Simulator 2020, he would love to see a digital Earth with accurate animal populations.
+Neumann, who used to work on Zoo Tycoon, said while there are some animals in Flight Simulator, he would love to see a digital Earth with accurate animal populations.

 "There's something called the Icarus Initiative that actually tracks all this [animal population] stuff," he said.
 "The data exists for completely different scientific purposes.
 But that means that the moment big data exists, that's the opportunity.
 Big data can now be put into the cloud and downstream."
 Animal migration patterns, herd behavior, and more could be accurately implemented.

 So it seems this kind of large-scale planet-building is only limited by the kind of data that's available.
-Neumann enthusiastically elaborated on other possible cloud-computing methods that could be implemented in games, such as using Azure Cognitive Services for speech synthesis ("not just synthesis, you can also start translating," he said).
-Think of in-game voice chat that accurately turns your English into Japanese for intercontinental communication, or a world populated by NPCs that apply machine learning for convincing interactions.
+Neumann enthusiastically elaborated on other possible cloud-centric possibilities in games, such as using Azure Cognitive Services for speech synthesis ("not just synthesis, you can also start translating," he said).
+Think of in-game voice chat that accurately turns your English into Japanese for intercontinental communication, or a world populated by NPCs that apply machine learning for more convincing interactions.

 Flight Simulator has expanded Neumann's vision for the cloud.
 "It is literally a world computer," he said.
 "And I think it's growing at a very, very fast rate.
 It's sort of like surfing the crest of the wave of what's possible."